PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/060-settlement/010-venues.md

 - `settlement::update_venue_details` to update the venue's details
 - `settlement::update_venue_type` to change the venue type
-- `settlement::set_venue_signers` to update the list of authorized receipt signers
+- `settlement::update_venue_signers` to update the list of authorized receipt signers

 ### Venue Filtering